CrivelliLab/Multiscale_Method/README.md

 	GPYTest direcotry contains small python files to test GP.

-Here, the atomistic trajectories are analyized to build:
+Here, the atomistic trajectories are analyized to build the followings by using GP:

 - Coarse Grained particle based on the centers of mass of the molecules: